 Before we start, make sure you have these two things.
 Just two.

-1. A chat window with an AI large model.
+1. A chat window with an AI model.
 Whether it's ChatGPT, Claude, Gemini, DeepSeek, or any other mainstream model you can access — it'll work.
 You don't need a paid plan; the free tier is enough.
 If you're using a local AI assistant app, that's fine too — as long as it can read your text and generate code snippets.

 Ready?
 Let's begin.